Stephen Faraone: Awards and honors

 Faraone has authored over 700 journal articles, editorials, chapters, and books, and was the eighth-highest producer of High Impact Papers in Psychiatry from 1990 to 1999 as determined by the Institute for Scientific Information (ISI).
 In 2005, ISI determined him to be the second-highest cited author in the area of ADHD and in 2007, he was the third most highly cited researcher in psychiatry for the preceding decade.
 From 2014 to 2021 he has been listed as a highly cited researcher by Thomson Reuters/Clarivate Analytics.
 In 2019 and 2020, his citation metrics placed him in the top 0.01% of scientists across all fields.

 In 2002, Faraone was inducted into the CHADD Hall of Fame in recognition of outstanding achievement in medicine and education research on attention disorders.
 In 2004 and 2008, Faraone was elected vice president of the International Society of Psychiatric Genetics and in 2019 he received the Paul Hoch Award from the American Psychopathological Association.
 In 2008, he received the SUNY Upstate President's Award for Excellence and Leadership in Research.
 In 2019 he was elected president of the World Federation of ADHD.
 In 2022 he was elected to the Norwegian Academy of Science and Letters.
+In 2018 he received the Lifetime Achievement Award from the International Society of Psychiatric Genetics, in 2019 he received the Paul Hoch Award from the American Psychopathological Association and in 2026, he received the Joseph Biederman Lifetime Achievement Award from the American Professional Society of ADHD and Related Disorders.